Citizen’s Canine Academy

 No aggression or protection training is offered in this course.

 There is no cost to attend the training; however, donations to supplement the canine budget are graciously accepted.

-Classes are traditionally held every Thursday night from 6 p.m. to 7 p.m. for 6 weeks with applications available in late August.
-Time is allowed for a review of what was covered during previous sessions, as well as to introduce new exercises and address individual problems.
+Classes are held every Thursday night from 6 p.m. to 7 p.m. for 7 weeks with applications submitted in late August. (see application for class info) Time is allowed for a review of what was covered during previous sessions, as well as to introduce new exercises and address individual problems.
 Training takes place at various locations inside the city.
 Class size is kept small to provide an appropriate instructor/handler ratio.

 - Applicants must be 16 years of age or older; (participants 16-18 must be accompanied at all times by a parent or guardian.